 A Tier-1 network is a network that can reach every other network with settlement-free connections.
 Unlike Tier-2 and -3 networks, they don’t have to pay additional fees in order to access certain services online.

 In the case of Usenet, this largely boils down to storage and servers.
 A Tier-1 provider owns their own hard drives, NNTP servers, and traffic routes.
-Other providers, generally resellers, have to rent that bandwidth from Tier-1 providers, sending their customers’ data through the higher-powered equipment and relying on their retention in order to serve Usenet.
+Other providers, generally resellers, have to rent that bandwidth from Tier-1 providers, sending their customers’ data through the higher-powered equipment and relying on their article retention in order to serve Usenet.

 Why Become a Tier-1 Provider, then?